 - The Istio RBAC policies are applied on the incoming request to validate the access to the service and the requested namespace.
 If either of those are inaccessible to the user, an error response is sent back.

 - If the request is validated, it is forwarded to the appropriate controller (Notebooks Controller in this case).

 - Notebooks Controller validates authorization with Kubernetes RBAC and creates the notebook pod in the namespace that the user requested.

 Further actions by the user with the notebook to create training jobs or other resources in the namespace go through a similar process.
 Profiles Controller manages the creation of profiles, and creates and applies appropriate Istio policies.
-For more details, please see multi-user isolation.
+For more details, please see the docs about profiles and namespaces.